HumanSignal/label-studio/docs/source/guide/predictions.md

 ### Read only and hidden regions

-In some situations it's very helpful to hide or to make `read-only` bounding boxes, text spans, audio segments, etc. You can put `"readonly": true` or `"hidden": true` in regions to achieve this (the dict inside of `annotations.result` list).
+In some situations, it's very helpful to hide or to make `read-only` bounding boxes, text spans, audio segments, etc. You can put `"readonly": true` or `"hidden": true` in regions to achieve this (the dict inside of `annotations.result` list).